CordlessWool/website/src/en/projects/201811-christmastree.md

 tags: project
 ---

-Started with a low-level university task to program a VGA transmission on an FPGA, we build up a Christmas tree in embedded C code.
-The size of the Tree and the amount of snow can be modified by switches.
+The project commenced with a basic university task, namely the programming of a VGA transmission on an FPGA.
+This was followed by the construction of a Christmas tree in embedded C code.
+The size of the tree and the quantity of snow can be altered by switches.